AI4Finance-Foundation/FinRL_Podracer/README.md

   + **Put researchers and algorithmic traders first**: Based on PyTorch, we support researchers to mannually control the execution of the codes, empowering them to improve the performance over automatical libraries.

-  + **Lean development of algorithimc strategies**: It is better to have an elegant (may be slightly incomplete) solution than a comprehensive but complex and hard to follow design, e.g., Ray RLlib [link](https://github.com/ray-project/ray).
+  + **Lean development of algorithmic strategies**: It is better to have an elegant (may be slightly incomplete) solution than a comprehensive but complex and hard to follow design, e.g., Ray RLlib [link](https://github.com/ray-project/ray).
 It allows fast code iteration.

 # DRL Algorithms